ttkorhonen/e3pages/docs/kb/training/workbook/11_suppl_tools.md

 WantedBy=multi-user.target
 ```

 In the above template file, `%i` is the instance name (character escaped; `%I` is verbatim).
-You can also see that we've added some requirements for where the startup script shall be located, etc.
+You can also see that we have added some requirements for where the startup script shall be located, etc.

 :::{note}
 As suggested above, we now are using UDS instead of TCP ports, which allows us to name the socket.